Market Reports July 31, 2025

 More than 26,000 low-income seniors and disabled people in King County who qualify for a tax exemption haven’t claimed it…are you or your family member one of them?

-If you are homeowner, make $58k or less per year, and are either age 61+ or retired due to disability, there is a good chance you qualify.
+If you are homeowner, make $84k or less per year, and are either age 61+, retired due to disability, or 57+ and the surviving spouse/domestic partner of an exemption participant, there is a good chance you qualify.
 You can even retroactively apply for the exemption for the prior 3 years!

 Scroll down for details on this exemption plus 4 other property tax relief programs that King County offers.